 Learning occurs through reading foundational materials, personal leadership exercises or coaching, engaging extensively with examples from guest speakers and case materials, and developing a final group project related to integrative leadership on a specific, current issue.
 In the seminar, you will: (a) learn to recognize and address integrative leadership challenges and opportunities, and (b) build your own capacity to contribute to integrative leadership through group work in interdisciplinary teams and through being exposed to a range of boundary work practices.

-Learn more about GCC 5023: Leading Across Sectors to Address Grand Challenges here.
+Learn more about Leading Across Sectors to Address Grand Challenges and how it fits in with the graduate minor in integrative leadership here.